 Photo by jpellgen

 Located on the circum-Pacific ring of volcanic fire, Japan has a great deal of volcanic and seismic activity.
 The most famous Japanese volcano is of course Mount Fujiyama.
 The Japanese soubriquet Fujisan may be roughly translated as the honourable Mt.
 Fuji.
 Since 1609, part of the mountain has been owned by a Shinto shrine.
 The peak has two volcanoes, Older and Younger.
 The most recent and violent eruption, in 1707, involved Younger Fuji.

 According to John Seach, this stratovolcano could erupt with sudden violence any time.
-Beneath this tallest mountain of Japan lies the intersection of three tectonic plates: the Phillipine, the Eurasian and the North American.
+Beneath the tallest mountain of Japan lies the intersection of three tectonic plates: the Phillipine, the Eurasian and the North American.